AnitaMF/integrated_metagenomics_analysis/README.md

 [Metagenomics](https://en.wikipedia.org/wiki/Metagenomics) is a powerful approach for studying the genetic material (DNA) recovered directly from environmental samples.
 Unlike traditional microbiology, which relies on culturing organisms in the lab, metagenomics allows researchers to analyze the entire community of microorganisms in a given environment.
 This approach provides insights into the [diversity](https://bio.libretexts.org/Bookshelves/Ecology/Biodiversity_(Bynum)/7%3A_Alpha_Beta_and_Gamma_Diversity) and [composition/taxonomy](https://www.lawinsider.com/dictionary/taxonomic-composition#:~:text=Taxonomic%20composition%20means%20the%20identity,or%20within%20a%20water%20body.) of microbial communities, which are crucial for understanding ecosystems, human health, agriculture, and biotechnology.

 However, the process of analyzing metagenomic data involves multiple complex and time-consuming steps.
 These include downloading data, quality control, host decontamination, taxonomic classification, and downstream analysis.
-The Integrated Metagenomics Analysis Pipeline is designed to streamline these steps, offering a fully automated solution for comprehensive metagenomic analysis.
+The **Integrated Metagenomics Analysis Pipeline** is designed to streamline these steps (after data acquisition), offering a fully automated solution for comprehensive metagenomic analysis.

 ## Generating Data